ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms likely.
 Partly cloudy, with a low around 66.
 South
-         southwest wind 13 to 25 mph, with gusts as high as 37 mph.<br></div>
+         southwest wind 13 to 25 mph, with gusts as high as 37 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">